 Peter Padfield was fortunate enough to gain a berth aboard.
 When he wrote these diary letters to his mother he had no idea he would one day become a writer and leading naval historian, but it could have been predicted: with exquisite descriptions of wind in the sails and the changing seas he conjures up the ship and her crew.
 The diary is interspersed with his pencil sketches, cine film frames and photographs, which fuse into a candid and compelling account of life on board.

-Mayflower II Diary is an invitation to celebrate this unique and remarkable journey in readiness for 2020, the 400th anniversary of the Pilgrim Fathers' original voyage and the founding of the United States of America.
+Mayflower II Diary is an invitation to celebrate this unique and remarkable journey.
 It carries a message of hope.